-Hirschsprung’s disease is a rare medical condition that causes blockages of the bowel.
+Hirschsprung’s disease is a rare congenital condition (present at birth) that causes blockages of the bowel.

 Usually, the bowel squeezes and relaxes to push poo along and out of the bottom.
-In Hirschsprung’s disease, the bowel is not able to relax which means poo gets stuck causing blockages.
+In Hirschsprung’s disease, the bowel is not able to relax which means poo cannot pass, causing a blockage.

-The reason the bowel does not relax is because nerve cells – called ganglion cells – are missing from part of the bowel.
+The reason the bowel does not relax is because certain nerve cells – called ganglion cells – are missing from the lower part of the bowel.

 About 1 in every 5,000 babies born in the UK are diagnosed with Hirschsprung’s disease.

-Boys are 4 times more likely have Hirschsprung’s disease than girls.
+Boys are 4 times more likely to have Hirschsprung’s disease than girls.